Wilto/hire.wil.to/_src/exp/filament.md

 ---
 pageClass: filament
 title: Filament Group
-lede: "Designveloper™"
+lede: "Designer & Front-End Developer"
 start: 2011
 end: 2014
 ---

 During my time at Filament Group, I was able to play a small role in the establishment of responsive web design as a common design/development practice.
 My time included working alongside Ethan Marcotte on the responsive [Boston Globe](https://bostonglobe.com) project—a successful effort to prove that responsive web design was a viable approach at scale.
-Due to the blurry line between “designer” and “developer” necessitated by this shift in thinking—hence our tongue-in-cheek job titles—this time led to the publication of my first book: [_JavaScript for Web Designers_](https://abookapart.com/products/javascript-for-web-designers).
+Perhaps due to the blurry line between “designer” and “developer” necessitated by this shift in thinking—hence our tongue-in-cheek “designveloper” job titles—this time led to the publication of my first book: [_JavaScript for Web Designers_](https://abookapart.com/products/javascript-for-web-designers).

 Responsibilities included: